Lecture 10 - Multiple Regression

 • Prediction should be restricted to within range of X variables

-Lecture 10: Analyses of variance
+Lecture 10: Analyses of variance or sums of squares

 Variance - SStotal partitioned into SSregression and SSresidual